Posted on

 How WooCommerce shortcodes work?

-While they look simple, shortcodes are actually quite powerful!
-Let’s cover the different parts that make up a shortcode.
+While they look simple, shortcodes are quite powerful!
+Let’s cover the different aspects that make up a shortcode.

 The shortcode itself:

-As mentioned above, shortcodes are a single word or set of words connected with underscores, like this:
+As mentioned above, shortcodes are a single word or set of words connected with underscores, such as this:

 • [products]